CineScale/CineScale.github.io/index.md

   </div>
   <div class="column">
     <span>
-        Hereafter, you can find a convinient jupyter notebook with a demo.
+        Hereafter, you can find a convenient jupyter notebook with a demo.
 It is included an updated version of the model that makes use of <i>DenseNet</i>, improving the overall accuracy by ~3% with respect to the best model presented on the research article (VGG16, see above). <br /><br />
         <a href="model/ShotScale-test.ipynb" class="button is-primary is-outlined is-medium">Jupyter notebook</a>
         <a href="model/model_shotscale_967.h5" class="button is-info is-outlined is-medium">Model weights</a>
     </span>